 program

 After three years of abstinence, during which in-person exchange was not possible, the annual conference of the Society of Water Chemistry was once again held as an in-person event in the water city of Augsburg.
 Augsburg, a vibrant city with Italian flair and a zest for life, is one of the most important economic centers in Bavaria with a population of around 300,000.
 The city's history has been shaped by water over the centuries.
-With the "Augsburg Water Management System," Augsburg has also been a UNESCO World Heritage Site since 2019, making it a perfect venue for our annual conference.
+With the "Augsburg Water Management System," Augsburg has been a UNESCO World Heritage Site since 2019, making it a perfect venue for our annual conference.
 The historic city center offers much more than just the Renaissance town hall with its Golden Hall or the Perlach Tower.
 The power of the Fugger family and their global fame can still be felt here.
-(Photo: © Regio Augsburg Tourismus)
+(Photo: © Regio Augsburg Tourismus GmbH)

 program